ericroberts/duffel/README.md

 # Duffel

-Fetch your environment settings.
-Raise errors or set defaults when a setting does not exist.
+Fetch your environment variables.
+Raise errors or set defaults when a variable does not exist.

 ## Installation